F-i-f/soft-brightness/meson-gse/README.md

 The `extension_sources` files are installed in the extension's root directory by the `install` or `extension.zip` `ninja` targets.
 - __extension_libs__
 This meson variable is intended for external javascript libraries.
 The difference between `extension_sources` and `extension_libs` is that the `extension_sources` javascript files will be checked for syntax when running `ninja check` while the `extension_libs` javascript files won't.
-The very commonly used `convenience.js` file is included in the gse-lib distribution and its path is available in the meson variable `extension_lib_convenience`.
+The very commonly used `convenience.js` file is included in the meson-gse distribution and its path is available in the meson variable `extension_lib_convenience`.
 Example:
 `extension_libs += extension_lib_convenience`
 `extension_libs += files('lib/other-library.js')`